Learn how to control your emotions, be composed, and stay calm under pressure so you can start building resilience at work and be a resilient leader.

 An analysis by Maddi and Khoshaba found that employees’ positive emotions significantly correlate with a higher level of resilience and better psychosomatic health, while negative emotions correlate with a lower level of resilience and poor psychological health.

-Focusing on the positive aspects of work situations can help you practice resilience, cope with challenges and setbacks in a healthier and more effective way, and become a more resilient worker.
+Focusing on the positive aspects of work situations can help you practice resilience, cope with challenges and setbacks more healthily and effectively, and become a more resilient worker.

 Cultivating a sense of humor and learning not to take the opinions of other people personally (easier said than done) are some of the hallmarks of a positive attitude.